datable-be/AI4C_ContentAnalysis/README.md

 The main usage of the API is via POST requests to the URL paths ``/v1/object`` and/or ``/v1/color``.

-Since these are typically longer requests, the software repository contains an example request for both detection tools:
+Since these are typically longer requests, the software repository contains an example requests for both detection tools:

 ```bash
 py3 development/app/examples/object_detect.py